Lillard pours in 61 to lift Blazers past Mavs, 134-131

 LAKE BUENA VISTA, Fla.
+(AP) — Damian Lillard is simply willing the Portland Trail Blazers toward the postseason.

-(AP) — Damian Lillard tied his career high with 61 points, willing Portland to a 134-131 victory over the Dallas Mavericks on Tuesday night that moved the Trail Blazers into eighth place in the Western Conference.
+The veteran guard tied a career high with 61 points, leading the Blazers to a 134-131 victory over the Dallas Mavericks on Tuesday night that moved his team into eighth place in the Western Conference.

+“Ain’t nothing I want more,” Lillard said of the playoffs.
+“When I came here (to Disney World) I told them I’m not here to waste my time.
+Our work ain’t done yet but we’re fighting for it.”

 The Blazers will clinch a spot in the play-in series with a win Thursday against Brooklyn.